Gangplank Build Guide by Xeronn

 Please support his efforts :)

 Gangplank was released and dangerous in the jungle a while back, however he has been nerfed a series of times since then.
-While he still has his strength in the top lane, he can still do well in the jungle role.
+While his top lane is preffered, he can still play around in the jungle.
 He is a strong team player bringing a ridiculous steroid to everyone as well as a global ultimate with infinite utility.

 Difficulty: 1